 The Fund pays transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-During the most recent fiscal year, the Fund's portfolio turnover rate was 61% of the average value of its portfolio.
+During the most recent fiscal year, the Fund's portfolio turnover rate was 58% of the average value of its portfolio.

-The Fund invests, under normal circumstances, at least 80% of its net assets in the securities of very small companies which, at the time of purchase, have a market capitalization of less than or equal to \$600 million or are within the range of companies represented in the Russell Micro-Cap Growth Index, whichever is greater.
-As of March 31, 2023, the market capitalization range of the Russell Micro-Cap Growth Index was \$2.9 million to \$5.1 billion.
+The Fund invests, under normal circumstances, at least 80% of its net assets in the securities of very small companies which, at the time of purchase, have a market capitalization within the range of companies represented in the Russell Micro-Cap Growth Index.
+As of June 30, 2023, the market capitalization range of the Russell Micro-Cap Growth Index was \$1.9 million to \$4.8 billion.
 The Fund invests principally in the common stocks of companies that the Fund's investment adviser, Oberweis Asset Management, Inc. ("OAM"), believes have the potential for significant long-term growth in market value.